NicosNicolaou16/SecureDataFlutter/README.md

 4) Generated
 5) Add the Key ```Dart static String apiKey = _Env.apiKey```

+Note: For this example keeps the files with dummy/tested api key but for real project you have to add them in gitignore file

 ### Commands for generation
 dart run build_runner build or dart run build_runner build --delete-conflicting-outputs